Lower Bear - Malad

 This watershed encompasses parts of Box Elder County in Utah and Oneida County in Idaho.
 The largest municipalities in the Lower Bear-Malad Watershed are Malad City, Idaho, Tremonton, Utah, and Brigham City, Utah.
 The population in this watershed is about 47,000.
 One-third of the population is employed in manufacturing, one-fifth in government and one-tenth in agriculture and agriculture-related services.
 The Lower Bear-Malad Watershed is expected to grow considerably around existing towns along the I-15 corridor in Box Elder County, Utah.
 The Utah Governor's Office of Planning and Budget expects a 50% increase in populationby 2020 and a 100% increase in population by 2050 in this region.
 As population growth and urban development occur, cropland will be converted to housing lots and commercial and industrial development.

 There are numerous recreational opportunities in the Lower Bear-Malad Watershed.
 In the Idaho portion of the watershed, the Caribou National Forest offers fishing, hiking, backpacking, hunting, horseback riding, camping, picnicking, off-road vehicle access and winter sports.
-The Wright Creek National Recreation Trail travels 20 kilometers through the Elkhorn Mountain Range from Summit Campground to Reed Canyon.
+The Wright Creek National Recreation Trail travels 20 kilometers12 miles through the Elkhorn Mountain Range from Summit Campground to Reed Canyon.
 This scenic route is open for recreational use year-round.
 In the fall, it is open for deer hunting.
 Part of the Wellsville Mountains Wilderness Area is located on the eastern edge of this watershed.
 The best access to this wilderness area is from one of the three developed trailheads in Cache Valley, on the eastern side of the range.
 Access from the western side is quite rugged.

 Wildlife viewing and hunting opportunities are offered at several waterfowl management areas and refuges, including Salt Creek Waterfowl Management Area and the Bear River Migratory Bird Refuge in Utah.